unifiedjs/unified/readme.md

 ### `processor()`

-Create a processor.
+Create a new processor.

 ###### Returns

+New *[unfrozen][api-freeze]* processor ([`processor`][api-processor]).

-New *[unfrozen][freeze]* processor (`processor`) that is configured to work the same as its ancestor.
+This processor is configured to work the same as its ancestor.
 When the descendant processor is configured in the future it does not affect the ancestral processor.

 ###### Example